Workers Compensation Benefits – Lulich Attorneys

 According to employment experts, workplace injuries result in around $170 billion in expenses for business in the United States.
 Many of the injuries are real and workers need compensation to pay for the expensive treatment.
 However, some injuries are not so real, as in the case of one Florida woman who was caught faking a workplace injury

 Regardless, workers’ compensation is an invaluable tool that can help those who desperately need support when they are unable to work.

 Workers Compensation in Florida

 All employers in the state of Florida are required to have workers compensation insurance in place.
 The insurance program will cover those workers injured on the job or too ill to work.
-Depending on the type of business an employer runs and the number of employees working there, the type of worker’s compensation can vary.
+Depending on the type of business an employer runs and the number of employees working there, the type of worker’s compensation

 In 2016, over 52,000 workers’ compensation claims were filed in the state.
 The Average number of benefits paid out was just over $19,000.
 Both figures were substantial decreases from 2015.

 If you are injured on the job and you are seeking compensation to pay for medical expenses, there are three requirements you must meet.
 The first is quite clear, and that is the business you are working for must have the insurance program.
 If it does not, you cannot file a workers’ compensation claim.
 You may be able to file a personal injury lawsuit against your employer, however.